Retrospect Virtual consists of two core software components:

 Fill in the contact details and then click the * icon at the bottom right corner to return to the previous *Add New User* page.
 Click the * icon at the bottom right corner again to continue.

 Click the Save icon at the bottom right corner to save the user information.

-In a browser, download Retrospect Virtual Host Server by clicking the blue Download icon at the top right corner on the Retrospect Virtual Console main page.
+In a browser, download the backup clients by clicking the blue Download icon at the top right corner on the Retrospect Virtual Console main page.

 On the download page, select "Windows".

 Go to Start Menu > Programs > Retrospect Virtual Console > Uninstall.